 April 1st each year with study start in August/ September.
-(Exceptions can be made in the case of institutional funding sources such as university and government scholarships).

 Initial admission to the Programme is granted with certain reservations.
-Final admission is contingent on the approval by Noragric's Research Committee of a fully elaborated project description and final study plan within 6 months after the candidate is provisionally admitted to the Programme.
+Final admission is contingent on the approval by Noragric's Research Committee of a fully elaborated project description and final study plan within 8 months after the candidate is provisionally admitted to the Programme.